Xyvir/iex.run/.github/readme.md

 ## Current Limitations:
 - Stub App cannot set the path variable when invoke from powershell;
-   >Workarounds
+   >Workarounds:
-   Launch stub app from cmd.exe instead
+   -Launch stub app from cmd.exe instead
-   type out the full invocation from powershell once to initialize (curl.exe iex.run | iex)
+   -type out the full invocation from powershell once to initialize (curl.exe iex.run | iex)
-   manually add iex.run download location to user $path (note; this entry will not be removed by uninstall script)
+   -manually add iex.run download location to user $path (note; this entry will not be removed by uninstall script)

 ## todo:

 -Add error message when no matching file found; trying built-in command instead

 -setup default.conf
 -setup .conf
 -use for-each to download all matches
 -refactor 404.html to use config files
 -create included uninstall script
 -refactor cumbersome string manipulation
 -polishing on HTML page
 -add a wiki for steps on setup
 -support for powershell core / posh?